Rooftop beekeeping at Saskatoon restaurant is all the buzz on Broadway - Saskatoon | Globalnews.ca

 Rooftop beekeeping at Saskatoon restaurant is all the buzz on Broadway

-They are the unsung heroes of our food chain and they’re creating quite the buzz on Broadway Avenue.
+They are the unsung heroes of the food chain and they’re creating quite the buzz on Broadway Avenue.

 READ MORE: Planting bee-friendly gardens can help bee populations in southern Alberta